pretix/pretix-docs/docs/topics/taxes.md

 pretix allows you to set "custom rules" if you have special requirements for the conditions in which VAT will or will not be charged.
 These "custom rules" are subordinate to a tax rule and optional.

+If you want to use custom rules specific to businesses with VAT IDs, you have to ask your customers for their VAT ID.
+Navigate to :navpath:Your event → :fa3-wrench: Settings → Invoicing:.
+Switch to the :btn:Address form: tab and make sure that the boxes next to "Ask for invoice address" and "Ask for VAT ID" are checked.
+Click the :btn:Save: button to confirm.

-In order to set these custom rules, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.
+In order to set custom tax rules, navigate to :navpath:Your event → :fa3-wrench: Settings → Tax rules:.
 Click the tax rule for which you want to set custom rules, switch to the :btn:Advanced: tab and click the :btn-icon:fa3-plus: Add a new rule: button.

 In the first dropdown menu, select the country or territory where the custom rule will apply or select "Any country".